wang9262/WLArkanoid/ReadMe.md

 ---
 This is a Arkanoid-liked Game which is written in Verilog HDL.The game has 4 levels,the 1st is the common one which has 18 blocks,and when the ball hits the block,the score will add 1 point automatically;the 2nd has 4 blocks,each time the ball hits the block, the block will changes its color,and after 4 times,it will disappear;the 3rd is PVP mode(player vs player),there are two boards which present two players,when the ball go beyond the board's scope,the player fail;the 4th is PVC mode(Player vs computer),this is similar to the 3rd one.

+Additionally,this project is based on FPGA development Board DE0 board,and compiled in Quartus II 9.1.

 It's a curriculum design of mine.It mainly contains these files that include the key code.They are as follows.

-Additionally,this project is based on DE0 board,and compiled in Quartus II 9.1.
 ####1.vga_d.v
 This is the top file,which calls all the blockette,include ps2_top(designed for ps/2 keyboard),VGA_sm(designed for scanning),VGA_display(to display all the things that shoud be displayed).By the way,the files rom1.v,rom1_bb.v are generated automatically.
 ####2.VGA_sm.v